About Theresa Onuorah (Queen Of The Coast)?

+One of the myths told about Queen Theresa was that her face blurred the camera aperture.
 In the 90s, no one was able to successfully capture the face of this Queen with a camera while she performed on the stage.
 That was actually how I came to know her as a child.

 My Uncle who was a cameraman fought tooth and nail to have the face of the music queen captured with his camera.
 Each time, she blurred the camera and blocked the view with her traditional dancing hand-fan made with bird feathers, tiny mirrors, and old shillings.

-The Queen of the Egedege dance and high-life music is aging physically but her voice is intact.
+However, Queen of the Egedege dance and high-life music is aging physically but her voice is intact.
 She still sings to date.
 She is still alive and healthy.

 Best of Our Stories